nuscien/trivial/docs/console/README.md

 ### Import

-This library targets .NET Standard 2.0.
+This library targets .NET Core 3.1 and .NET Standard 2.0.

 You can install the package from [NuGet](https://www.nuget.org/packages/Trivial.Console) to your project by following way.